Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Customised Plans (Prenatal Exercise)

 Exercise during the second trimester should be adjusted to your individual needs, fitness level, and any particular suggestions from your healthcare provider.
-Pregnancy exercises, including pelvic floor strengthening, low-impact aerobics, pregnant yoga, and swimming, can help alleviate typical pregnancy symptoms like back pain, oedema, and exhaustion.
+Pregnancy exercises, including pelvic floor strengthening, low-impact aerobics, pregnancy yoga, and swimming, can help alleviate typical pregnancy symptoms like back pain, oedema, and exhaustion.
 A personalised plan should prioritise developing strength and flexibility, promoting correct posture, and preparing your body for labour.
 After the first trimester, avoid high-risk activities and workouts that need you to lie flat on your back, as these can limit blood supply to the uterus.
-Always check your doctor before beginning or changing your exercise routine to ensure that it is safe for you and your baby.
+Always check with your doctor before beginning or changing your exercise routine to ensure that it is safe for you and your baby.

 FAQs on Exercising In The Second Trimester: Dos And Don'ts Of Pregnancy Workouts